The New York Times has a Jew problem, or more specifically, a huge problem with any Jews living in parts of the “Arab Middle East.”

 Over time, a pro-Palestinian narrative took hold in much of the world which inverted that formula.
 For them, the people (settlers) define the homes (settlements).
 Specifically, any Israeli Jew that lives over the invisible Green Line is known as a settler.
 (This is in sharp contrast to Israeli Muslims – like the thousands of Arabs in eastern Jerusalem that have taken Israeli citizenship – that are never considered “settlers.”)
-Presumably, the rationale for focusing on people is based on a very broad reading of Article 49 of the Fourth Geneva Convention that Israel’s policies enabling Jews to live in the land that it took from Jordan in 1967 is effectively a “transfer of population,” which runs counter to that international law.
+Presumably, the rationale for focusing on people is based on a very broad reading of Article 49 of the Fourth Geneva Convention that Israel’s policies enabling Jews to live in the land that it took from Jordan in 1967 is effectively a “transfer of population,” possibly runs counter to that international law.

 But The New York Times moved the definition of a settler yet again, in a giant anti-Semitic leap.

 For anti-Zionists like the New York Times, ANY Jew, regardless of citizenship should be considered a settler if they live east of the Green Line.
-Hence the U.S. ambassador to Israel will become a “diplomatic settler,” simply because he’s Jewish.
+Hence the U.S. ambassador to Israel would become a “diplomatic settler,” simply because he’s Jewish.
 If the U.S. Ambassador to Israel were Christian or Muslim or Buddhist or any other religion, presumably the diplomatic settler moniker wouldn’t stick.